By Jo Moseley

 And to know the place for the first time”

 The idea of returning to the water with this renewed sense of self-confidence was exhilarating.
 Once I had decided upon paddleboarding, I booked a safari in the Lake District for my first lesson.

 So what is SUP or paddleboarding?
-SUP is very simply standing on a surfing-style board and using a long paddle to move through the water – be it the sea, canal, lake or river.
-According to Supworldmag.com, although there is evidence it is has been practised for thousand of years around the world, it is relatively new in its modern day form, gaining popularity from about 2004 onwards in the States.
-It came to the UK about 8 – 10 years ago and is our fastest growing watersports.
+SUP is very simply standing on a surfing-style board and using a long paddle to move through the water – be it the sea, canal, lake, or river.
+According to Supworldmag.com, although there is evidence it is has been practiced for thousands of years around the world, it is relatively new in its modern-day form, gaining popularity from about 2004 onwards in the States.
+It came to the UK about 8 – 10 years ago and is our fastest-growing watersport.
 It is not difficult to see why.

 From my own experience especially on the North Sea, I couldn’t agree more with Kate.
 There is something hugely powerful about standing on the board (as opposed to sitting in a canoe or kayak) and looking out to the horizon.
 Think Professor Amy Cuddy’s Wonder Woman pose on water, except you are holding a paddle too!

 Paddling out with my teenage son on one of our first mini seagoing adventures we were greeted by an inquisitive seal.
-There were no other distractions, no demands other than being there and very much in the moment.
+There were no other distractions, no demands other than being there and very much at the moment.
 No article on mindfulness or meditation app has come close to that feeling.
-We were absolutely in the flow – physically, emotionally and mentally.
+We were absolutely in the flow – physically, emotionally, and mentally.

 On Boxing Day 2016, my 52nd birthday, the sun shone and the North Sea looked inviting.
 With my new board, a present from everyone in the family for Christmas, birthday and Mother’s Day for the next several years (!), I was fortunate enough to spend some time paddleboarding off the Yorkshire coastline.